The Dungeon (Dimension Six)

 The Dungeon is a 1980 role-playing game supplement published by Dimension Six.

 Contents

-The Dungeon is a set of interchangeable parts that gamers can use to build actual dungeon scenes for 25mm miniatures.
+The Dungeon is a set of interchangeable pieces that fit together to construct dungeon scenes for use with 25mm scale miniature figures.

 Reception

 Steve Jackson reviewed The Dungeon in The Space Gamer No. 31.
 Jackson commented that "If you're a miniatures fan, you ought to look at these.
 The only real problem is that they're meant for a square-grid layout.
 If you use a hex-grid system like DragonQuest or TFT, The Dungeon will do you much less good."